devshum/devshum.github.io/README.md

 miramax-floats | https://devshum.github.io/miramax-floats/

-*The design was created just in browser without a template, This is a mix of my idea and real miramax web-site https://www.miramax.com/movie/pulp-fiction/
+*The design was created just in browser without a template, this is a mix of my idea and a real miramax web-site page https://www.miramax.com/movie/pulp-fiction/

 ![Screenshot](pulp-fiction.jpg)